matter-labs/zksync/docs/setup-dev.md

 ```

 - Install OpenSSL.
 Here is [the instruction for Ubuntu](https://www.spinup.com/installing-openssl-on-ubuntu/), but
-  thesteps should be similar for the debian-based Linux distros.
+  the steps should be similar for the debian-based Linux distros.
 - Add `OPENSSL_DIR` variable to your environment.
 This would typically be `/usr/local/ssl`.
-You can do this by addingthe
+You can do this by adding the
   following line to your shell profile file (e.g. `~/.bash_profile`):

 ```bash